 I have forgotten my username and password.
 What should I do?

-You can receive a new password or check your username by using the ‘Forgot username/password’ function on the login page.
+You can request a new password or check your username by using the ‘Forgot username/password’ function on the login page.

 You will receive an e-mail with a link to reset your password.
-If you do not receive the link by e-mail – you should first check to ensure that it is not in your junk mail.
-Otherwise you should contact firstname.lastname@example.org
+If you do not receive the link by e-mail you should first check your spam folder.
+If you still haven’t received the e-mail, contact email@example.com

-If you want to change the password later, you can also do it in your user account.
+If you want to change your password later, you can do this in user account.

 I would like to add a member to my group profile.
 What should I do?